Abiramisankar0425/flame-monitor-sensor/README.md

 ## AI Tools Used (Optional - For Transparency Bonus)

-**Tools Used:** chatgpt ,gemini
+**Tools Used:** chatgpt ,gemini.

 **Purpose:**
 - for getting the code ready.

 **Key Prompts Used:**
 Generate the code to assign the servo motions wrt to the flame intensity.
-**Percentage of AI-generated code:** 90 percentage.
+**Percentage of AI-generated code:** 90%.

 **Human Contributions:**
--the project idea,prompting ,project assembly, debugging the errors and testing of product.
+-the project idea,prompting, project assembly, debugging the errors and testing of product.